insin/newforms/docs/util_api.rst

       serialisation, to be called by ``JSON.stringify()`` if this object is passed to it.

+   .. js:function:: ErrorObject#fromJSON(jsonObj, errorConestructor)

+      Populates this ErrorObject from an object with the same structure as that produced by this object's ``toJSON()`` method.

 .. js:class:: ErrorList(list)

    A list of errors which knows how to display itself in various formats.

+   **Static Functions**

+   .. js:function:: ErrorList.fromJSON(jsonList)

+      Creates a new ErrorList and populates it from a list with the same structure as that produced by this object's ``toJSON()`` method.

    **Prototype Functions**